code-a-la-greek/website/src/pages/post/ClipboardLandingPage.md

 I try once again to build this design, using the site builder from nicepage.

 Working with the nicepage website builder is relatively easy.
 However the layout is not automatically responsive and as a result I have to inspect and change it manually in every available breakpoint.
-A process very tedious.active
+A very tedious process.

-This is the last layout I try with Nicepage.

 ### Links
 - *<ins>[See the demo](https://panugr.github.io/LowCode/Clipboard-landing-page/)</ins>*